 - The Mountainous zone, which forms the headwater and originated at about 1600 masl in the Broederstroom Woodbrush forestry area.
 The two headwaters are the Broederstroom and Helpmekaar streams.
 These two streams join in the Ebenezer Dam to form the Groot Letaba River.
-From here the river drops steeply through the mountainous zone to the Tzaneen Dam.
-From the Tzaneen Dam the Groot Letaba flows through the - From the Tzaneen Dam the Groot Letaba River flows through the Low mountainous foothills zone to the confluence of the Letsitele River.
-From here it meanders across the - From the confluence of the Letsitele River, the Groot Letaba River meanders across the plains for a distance of 400 km before flowing into the Olifants River 7 km upstream of the Mozambique border.
+From here the river drops steeply through the mountainous zone to the Tzaneen Dam. - From the Tzaneen Dam the Groot Letaba River flows through the Low mountainous foothills zone to the confluence of the Letsitele River. - From the confluence of the Letsitele River, the Groot Letaba River meanders across the plains for a distance of 400 km before flowing into the Olifants River 7 km upstream of the Mozambique border.
 The proposed Nwamitwa Dam will inundate an area of the Nwanedzi River (upstream from the GLR/Nwanedzi confluence) from where it meanders through the plains zone.
 The Plains zone extends eastwards and northwards to the Lebombo and Soutpansberg mountains.
 Slopes rarely exceed a 5% gradient and the altitude ranges from 200 m in the east to 600 m in the west.